LemonFountainPerson/The-Lemon-Engine/Documentation.md

 	int bgParallaxChunkSize;
 	double bgChunkParallax;

-	int CameraX;
-	int CameraY;
-	int minCameraX;
-	int maxCameraX;
+	int drawnObjects;
-	int minCameraY;
+	int drawnParticles;
-	int maxCameraY;
+	int drawnHudElements;
-	CameraState CameraMode;

-	int drawHitboxes;
+	short drawHitboxes;
-	int drawSprites;
+	short drawSprites;
-	int drawBackGround;
+	short drawBackGround;
-	int drawPlayer;
+	short drawPlayer;
-	int drawUI;
+	short drawUI;
-	int drawParticles;
+	short drawParticles;
-	int drawObjects;
+	short drawObjects;

 	LemonGameState GameState;
+	CutsceneID CurrentCutscene;
+	int SceneTick;
+	int PlayingText;
+	int GamePaused;
 	int level;

+	WorldPhysics PhysicsType;
 	float Gravity;
-	int GamePaused;
 };
 ```

-The GameWorld may be passed in to various functions to perform game actions, although most of the time functions will only take the neccessary data to perform
+The GameWorld may be passed in to various functions to perform game actions, although most of the time functions will only take the neccessary data
-its task.
-The player is represented as another allocated struct, and is accessible via the main function or as a pointer from the GameWorld.
-While the engine has
+to perform its task.
+The player is represented as another allocated struct, and is accessible via the main function or as a pointer from the
-a player controller already created, depending on the needs of a game, the player can be swapped out with minimal changes to surrounding code.
-Only its struct in
+GameWorld.
+While the engine has a player controller already created, depending on the needs of a game, the player can be swapped out with minimal
-data.h and the playerController.c files themselves need to be updated to function.
-All game objects in the engine that have a postion/velocity, etc. use a
+changes to surrounding code.
+Only its struct in data.h and the playerController.c files themselves need to be updated to function.
+All game objects
-PhysicsRect structure to hold this data.
-By using this common data structure, functions can be written to be compatible with any data structure as long as it
+in the engine that have a postion/velocity, etc. use a PhysicsRect structure to hold this data.
+By using this common data structure, functions can be
-conatins this PhysicsRect data.
+written to be compatible with any data structure as long as it conatins this PhysicsRect data.

 The Player uses a physicsRect for its collision hitbox, as well as a separate one to represent an interaction hitbox.
-The Player also uses a DisplayData struct
+The Player also uses a
-to hold its' sprite buffer and spriteset and other data neccessary for rendering.
+DisplayData struct to hold its' sprite buffer and spriteset and other data neccessary for rendering.

 **Struct Definition:**
 ```
 struct playerData
 {
+	struct Object *PlayerPtr;

 	struct physicsRect *PlayerBox;
+	struct displayData *PlayerDisplay;
 	struct physicsRect *InteractBox;
-	struct displayData *PlayerDisplay;

-	Layer PlayerLayer;
-	ObjectState PlayerState;

 	// These variables can be freely modified according to your modified player controller double maxYVel;